pawurb/Locker/README.md

 **Do not send any ERC20 tokens directly to this contract or they will be lost!!**

+**Do not use this contract for storing rebasing tokens like stETH!!
+Stored balance is determined once when depositing the token.
+It means that rebased reward will get stuck in the contract forever.**

 ### API

 Each user account can configure any number of distinct ERC20 tokens.
 But, you cannot configure different time/price conditions for the same ERC20 token and account.
 To do it you have to use a different account.